 After eighteen years living in Nepal as a refugee, Hari was sent to Anchorage by the International Organization for Migration to pursue a new life in 2009.

-Coming with few personal belongings and having to adapt to a new place with a foreign culture was daunting.
+Arriving with few personal belongings and adapting to a new place with a foreign culture was daunting.
 But Hari quickly learned how to navigate the bus system, learn English, and seek employment.
 He is now a U.S. citizen and works for Catholic Social Services.
 Helping other refugees adjust to new lives in the United States is his passion and expertise.

-Case management and employment services help refugees get and maintain employment while providing a bridge between their former lives and their bright future.
+Through Refugee Assistance & Immigration Services (RAIS), case management and employment services help refugees get and maintain employment while providing a bridge between their former lives and a bright future.
 By the end of their first year in Alaska, 86 percent of refugee families no longer rely on public assistance.